-EDU 529 Curricular Applications in Elementary/Inclusive Education

-This course defines the scope and sequence of the elementary school curriculum in the core areas of math, science and social studies and the developmental learning of students in grades Pre-K to 6.
+EDU 529 Curricular Applications in Elementary/Inclusive Education core areas of math, science and social studies and the developmental learning of students in grades Pre-K to 6.
 The prospective teachers will view the students learning within a constructivist framework emphasizing the knowledge and experience that they bring to the classroom and how to build on that knowledge.
 Prospective teachers will learn how to implement the New York State Standards or Ontario Expectations, assess student learning, and understand how technology enhances the development of student knowledge.
 Prospective teachers will also develop lesson plans across the curriculum which will engage learners of diverse backgrounds and needs.